LDConval/sc_dm_dsa/README.md

 ## Notes

-The livestream hosted in this demo is generated with ```pyautogui```'s screenshots, which is inefficient for actual streaming.
+The livestreaming service here is only for demonstration purposes.

-Please use an actual streaming software like OBS in production, and refer to APIs of streaming platforms for accessing live comments.
+For use in real streaming platforms, please refer to corresponding API for accessing live comments.